specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 You can use Security Copilot to:

-- Get a summary of a threat incident
+- Get a summary of a threat incident and create incident reports
-- Create incident reports
-- Learn more about an Intune setting configured on a device
 - Investigate a user account that might be compromised
+- Get more information about organization devices, including compliance status
+- Summarize data loss prevention (DLP) or insider risk management alerts

 If you want the security team in your organization to quickly identify threats and compromised users & devices in your organization, then use Microsoft Security Copilot.